m5lk3n/windich/README.md

 ## Objectives

-- Have a compass and a wind compass at hand; know where to go when the GPS says "head southeast" when no sun is up.
+- Have a compass and a wind compass at hand; know where to go when the GPS says "head southeast" (when no sun is up ;-))
 - Learn Flutter/Dart further.
 - Learn Flutter/Dart i18n.
 - Explore Copilot and ChatGPT for Flutter app development.
 - Try [docsify](https://docsify.js.org/).
-- Time-boxed activity to max.
+- Time-box activity to max.
 6 weeks outside of work.

 ## Repo Structure